-During 2019, we recorded noninterest income of \$1.5 million, compared with \$1.7 million in 2018 and \$1.3 million in 2017.
+During 2019, we recorded noninterest income of \$1.0 million, compared with \$1.3 million in 2018 and \$1.0 million in 2017.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
-CoBank patronage is distributed in cash and stock.
-The total patronage from CoBank is comprised of two sources: patronage based on our borrowing balance (direct note patronage) and patronage based on loans we originate and then sell a portion to them as a participant (sold volume patronage).
-Patronage earned from CoBank was \$836 thousand in 2019, \$1.1 million in 2018, which includes a one-time cash patronage distribution of \$123 thousand relating to tax reform changes, and \$901 thousand in 2017.
+CoBank patronage is distributed in cash.
+The total patronage from CoBank is based on our borrowing balance (direct note patronage).
+Patronage earned from CoBank was \$687 thousand in 2019, \$855 thousand in 2018, which includes a one-time cash patronage distribution of \$98 thousand relating to tax reform changes, and \$748 thousand in 2017.

 During August 2017, CoBank management announced changes to their capital plans and patronage programs for eligible customer-owners designed to address a number of market place challenges.
 The changes were intended to strengthen CoBank's long-term capacity to serve customers' borrowing needs, enhance CoBank's ability to capitalize future customer growth, and ensure equitability among different customer segments.
-The plan included a reduction to our patronage income in 2018 of 5 basis points on participation loans with CoBank.
+The plan included a reduction to the patronage income in 2018 of 5 basis points on participation loans with CoBank.
 Additionally, the changes include a reduction in patronage related to our direct note with CoBank for all other loans of 5 basis points in 2019 and a further reduction of 4 basis points in 2020.
-During 2019, we received 95 basis points on participation loans and 40 basis points on our direct note with CoBank for all other loans.
-In 2018, we received 95 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
+During 2019, we received 40 basis points on our direct note with CoBank and 45 basis points in 2018.

 In 2019, we recorded a cash patronage of \$6 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
-This compares with \$5 thousand recorded in 2018 and \$5 thousand in 2017.
+This compares with \$4 thousand recorded in 2018 and \$5 thousand in 2017.
 Patronage from Farm Credit Foundations and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-We received a refund of \$60 thousand during 2019 and \$157 thousand during 2018 from Farm Credit System Insurance Corporation (FCSIC).
+We received a refund of \$50 thousand during 2019 and \$136 thousand during 2018 from Farm Credit System Insurance Corporation (FCSIC).
 The FCSIC refund is our portion of excess funds above the secure base amount in the FCSIC Allocated Insurance Reserve Accounts.

-We received mineral income of \$212 thousand during 2019, which is distributed to us quarterly by CoBank.
-Mineral income increased from \$195 thousand in 2018 and \$175 thousand in 2017.
+We received mineral income of \$141 thousand during 2019, which is distributed to us quarterly by CoBank.
+Mineral income increased from \$129 thousand in 2018 and \$116 thousand in 2017.
 The increase is attributed to an increase in production revenue resulting from additional wells being brought online.